-Chaplain, Professor of Pastoral Theology and Director of Field Education
+Professor Emerita of Pastoral Theology and Director of Field Education

 Areas of Expertise

-“The Politics of Repentance: the Christian faith and ethics of André Trocmé” Church, Society, and the Christian Common Good: Essays in Conversation with Philip Turner edited by Ephraim Radner 2017 Eugene, OR: Cascade Books 2017.
+“The Politics of Repentance: the Christian faith and ethics of André Trocmé” in Church, Society, and the Christian Common Good: Essays in Conversation with Philip Turner.
+Edited by Ephram Radner.
+Eugene, OR: Cascade Books, 2017

 Preaching Jesus Christ Today: Six Questions for Moving from Scripture to Sermon.

 “The Ordering of Creaturely Life: as sermon on Exodus 19:16-20:17” in Redemption and Relationship: Sermons on Exodus.
 Edited by Andrew Witt.: Wipf & Stock